arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 Integer literals that start with `0x` are **hexadecimal** literals, encoded in base `16` (using the digits `0-9` and then the letters `a-f`).

-You don't need to understand how these other ways to write integer literals work right now, but if you're curious you can read up on octal values [here](https://en.wikipedia.org/wiki/Octal) and hexedecimal values [here](https://simple.wikipedia.org/wiki/Hexadecimal).
+You can read up on octal values [here](https://en.wikipedia.org/wiki/Octal) and hexedecimal values [here](https://simple.wikipedia.org/wiki/Hexadecimal) if desired.

 ### Floating Point Literals